thomasdarimont/spring-boot-micrometer-demo-lonely-handlers/readme.md

 ]
 ```

 After calling `/op1` we get the following response from `/notcalled`.
-Note that the pattern '/op1' and '/notcalled' itself
-are now gone since they were just called.
 ```json
 [
 {